epw/consensus/consensus.md

 When you lose an anchor or gain an inspiration that would put you over this threshold, you lose the character.
 They become something other than human.
 Depending on what the circumstances were, a character might descend into a magic-fueled rage for the rest of eternity, or they might throw off the shackles of their earthly form and ascend to a higher consciousness, just for a couple examples.
 Work with the MC to determine what happens to the character, and then if you don’t have any other characters to play, grab a playbook and make a new one.
 The MC will almost certainly bring your "lost" character back in some way through the story, so everyone can interact with… whatever they have become.

 \End{Player}

+## In the World

+\Begin{Narrator}

+Mages are aware of Anchors and Inspirations, even if they should not be imagined to think in terms of such a regimented system.
+Any game with Mages who understand each other and how they work will recognize that having some tethers to mundane reality is powerfully grounding and allows certain kinds of magic to be recovered, but is a constant toll on the Mage's time and energy.
+Similarly, the phenomenon of Inspirations, in which Mages and other important magical heighten an individual Mage's sense of self and ability to practice, would be well-documented.

+Don't be afraid to mention these within the fiction, for example, acknowledging that a Mage need to go visit their sister because she is an Anchor, not "just" family.
+At the same time, don't be limited to game rules or terminology.
+Perhaps the Mage refers to Anchors and Sails instead of Anchors and Inspirations, or just talks about tethers above and tethers below.

+\End{Narrator}

 \newpage